 Motivated by the urgency of the community’s needs, FH provided funds to install a water purification system in Adalberto’s community.
 The leaders chose the perfect location, and soon it became a team effort to raise awareness about purified water consumption and correct hygiene practices.

 Food for the Hungry’s programs in water, sanitation, and health (WASH) are holistic, just like our view of poverty.
 Since the installation, Adalberto’s health and that of his family has drastically improved!

-Building water infrastructure: Depending on the geography, clean water solutions can come in the form of wells, protected springs, water filters, purification facilities, and more!
+Depending on the geography, clean water solutions can come in the form of wells, clean water springs, water filters, purification facilities, and more!
 As women are often the largest gatherers and users of water, FH ensures that women are included in the leadership of WASH committees.
 They are instrumental in decision-making for water point location selection by considering areas that do not put women and girls at risk.

 By sponsoring a child for $38/month, you can ensure access to clean water for a child living in poverty.
 You can also purchase items like water filters in the gift catalog.